 - HRT, MLVSS, FM, BODload and yields are determined from mass

-- Oxygen consumption is calculated
+- Oxygen consumption for the aerobic treatment is calculated

 - Alpha coefficient for the aerator is calculated from the MLSS

 in the tank .